Scrumpis/Eindica_Subtel_EPSPS_CNV/README.md

 **Try running the below command.**
 `conda create --strict-channel-priority --override-channels --channel conda-forge --channel bioconda --channel defaults --name circos -c bioconda circos`

 This Circos plot uses Arial font, which does not come preinstalled.
-Please move `arial.ttf` from the included dir to the Circos directory `/fonts` (Conda Path: `/path/to/opt/anaconda3/envs/circos/fonts`) on your system to reproduce the included plot with Arial font, or use a default font by editing the `eindica_circos_006/eindica_circos.conf` file as shown below.
+Please move `ArialBold.ttf` from the included dir to the Circos directory `/fonts` (Conda Path: `/path/to/opt/anaconda3/envs/circos/fonts`) on your system to reproduce the included plot with Arial font.

+Alternatively, use a font included with Circos by editing the `eindica_circos_006/eindica_circos.conf` file as shown below.
 ```
 <fonts>

 default = fonts/modern/cmunsx.otf
-#default = fonts/arial.ttf
+#default = fonts/ArialBold.ttf

 </fonts>
 ```